portlandcodeschool/primer/_posts/2014-07-19-beginning_html_and_css.markdown

 or use the keyboard shortcut: <kbd>⌥</kbd>+<kbd>⌘</kbd>+<kbd>I</kbd> on a Mac,
 <kbd>ctrl</kbd>+<kbd>shift</kbd>+<kbd>I</kbd> otherwise.

 (NB: Try out and use keyboard shortcuts greedily.
 They will make your life easier in the long run.)

 ### Some of the facilities provided by DevTools:

 * Inspect Element<br>
   Inspect the HTML, CSS, and box model for a given element (click the magnifying glass and hover over a page element).
-DevTools brings up the relevant HTML, the associated styling, a box model visualization with element dimensions, all sort of valuable information.
+DevTools brings up the relevant HTML, the associated styling, a box model visualization with element dimensions, all sorts of valuable information.

 * Modify CSS In-Place<br>
   Select a page element.
 In the "Styles pane", fiddle with its CSS.
 Add `display: none` to some elements.
 Pretty neat, huh?

   ![modifycss]({{ site.url }}/images/editcss.png)

 * Modify HTML In-Place<br>
   Similarly, in Inspect Element mode, click on part of a web page.
 You should see the corresponding HTML highlighted in the DevTools Elements panel.
   Double-click on it and fiddle with it.

   ![modifyhtml]({{ site.url }}/images/edithtml.png)

-You can have all sort of fun with this.
+You can have all sorts of fun with this.

 To wit, here's the MDN landing page as it exists by default:

 ![mdn_before]({{ site.url }}/images/before.png)

-and here it is after some, shall we say, enhancements
+and here it is after some enhancements

 ![mdn_after]({{ site.url }}/images/after.png)

-This is very useful for interactively testing out potential styling changes or checking out "how they did that" when you see some cool bit of styling on someone else's site.
+In other words, Chrome Developer Tools are extremely useful for interactively testing out potential styling changes or checking out "how they did that" when you see some cool bit of styling on someone else's site.

 ### Mobile Testing